 You should first apply for the program – we need to check your eligibility for the program and make sure you have all the relevant information before you approach for faculty to have credit approved.

 After you apply for a program you’ll be asked to provide us a copy of your results.
-We’ll check you’re eligible for the program you’ve applied for then invite you to an initial consultation with an advisor.
+We’ll check you’re eligible for the program you’ve applied for then invite you to an initial consultation with a Student Experience Coordinator.

 You should not apply for credit before being accepted into the program – please see our FAQ about why it’s important to be accepted into the program first.